joshuadoan/space-pants/README.md

 - **Smart Filtering**: Destination options are automatically filtered based on the action type
 - **Disabled State**: Destination name selection is disabled when "Any (random)" is selected for destination type

+### Default Rules
+All entities have two required default rules that are always evaluated first and cannot be edited or removed:
+1. **Health Check**: If health ≤ 0 → Set Broken (entity stops moving and can't do anything)
+2. **Energy Check**: If energy ≤ 0 → Rest at apartments (or Go To Pirate Den for pirates)

+These default rules ensure entities maintain their health and energy levels.

 ### Rule Priority
 Rules are evaluated in order from top to bottom.
 The first rule whose condition is met will be executed.
-You can drag and drop rules to reorder them and change their priority.
+Default rules are always evaluated first, followed by custom rules.
+You can drag and drop custom rules to reorder them and change their priority.

 ### Rule Behaviors
 The game includes pre-built rule behaviors:
 - **Miner Behavior**: Default mining and trading behavior
 - **Trader Behavior**: Default buying and selling behavior
 - **Bartender Behavior**: Default working and shopping behavior
+- **Pirate Behavior**: Default patrolling and chasing behavior

 You can apply these behaviors or create custom rules from scratch.

 ### Example Rules
-A miner's default rules:
+A miner's custom rules (after default health/energy checks):
-- If Money ≥ 50 → Socialize
+- If Money ≥ 50 → Socialize At Bar
-- If Ore ≤ 0 → Mine Ore
+- If Ore ≥ 10 → Sell Ore To Station
-- If Ore ≥ 10 → Trade Ore For Money
+- If Ore < 10 → Mine Ore From Asteroid

-A trader's default rules:
+A trader's custom rules (after default health/energy checks):
+- If Money ≥ 50 → Socialize At Bar
-- If Money > 0 → Go Shopping
+- If product > 0 (of trader's type) → Sell Product To Station
-- If Money ≤ 0 → Go Selling
+- If Money ≥ 1 → Buy Product From Station

 ## 📁 Project Structure